Hopson97/MineCraft-One-Week-Challenge/README.md

 Video: https://www.youtube.com/watch?v=okQhOgGxAOg

 Note: I continued to edit after the 7 days, however the version seen in the video is found here https://github.com/Hopson97/MineCraft-One-Week-Challenge/tree/eb01640580cc5ad403f6a8b9fb58af37e2f03f0c

+# Deps

+I use GLEW, GLM and SFML libaries, and this also requires C++14 (or newer) with threads

 # Day One

 End of day one commit: https://github.com/Hopson97/MineCraft-One-Week-Challenge/tree/44ace72573833796da05a97972be5765b05ce94f